 Bright Green Mucus-

 Runny green boogers or those of a bright shade, on the other hand, are usually a sign of a bacterial infection of some sort.
-Sometimes the tail end of a sinus infection snot will turn a green color as well.
-Bright green boogers are another color which usually indicates current or near-future sickness.
+Sometimes the tail end of sinus infection snot will turn a green color as well.
+Bright green boogers are another color that usually indicates current or near-future sickness.

 Black or Grey Mucus-

-Black or grey boogers are another color caused by air pollution.
+Black or grey boogers are also caused by air pollution.
 In this case, ash, dust, or smoke are common culprits.
-For example, try checking your snot color after being around a camp fire all day or in a smoky bar.
+For example, try checking your snot color after being around a campfire all day or in a smoky bar.
 Heavy dust can also cause black to grey mucus or small flying-bug particles.

 Red, Orange, or Brown Mucus-

 Probably the rarest color in adults, white is a common color seen in babies over the age of 1.
-This is because white boogers are caused by excessive dairy intake such as milk while congested.
-Babies right around age 1 generally still drink quite a bit of milk, but may no longer be nursing or using formula.
+White boogers are caused by excessive dairy intake, such as milk, while congested.
+Babies right around age 1 generally still drink quite a bit of milk but may no longer be nursing or using formula.
 In kids or adults who drink less milk, white, thick, sticky boogers can be a sign of dehydration.

 Keep in mind that anything that is inhaled or eaten can affect booger color.
 For example, once my toddler sucked on one of those non-toxic washable markers and had purple snot.
 Foods heavy in dye may also have an effect, like Kool-Aid.

-So there you have it a what’s-that-color mean guide to baby booger colors.
+There you have it, a what’s-that-color mean guide to baby booger colors.
 I would have loved to provide pics of each, but it seems nobody photos the gross, not-so-cute infection-like boogers.
 If you enjoyed this color-coded booger guide, check out this version on poop colors.
 If you have a toddler, you might also have need of some info on booger picking.